oneops/oneops.github.io/user/design/ms-iis-pack.md

 Identifier | Url of the nuget package in nexus | Eg: http://repo.xxx.com/service/local/repositories/nuget-snapshots/CCMSampleWebApp/1.0.0/CCMSampleWebApp-1.0.0.nupkg
 Version |The version of the nuget package. | Eg: 1.0.0 Install Directory | Directory path where the artifact will be downloaded and versions will be kept | Default value: e:\platform_deployment

-## volume Component

-Used to add a volume/drive to your compute.
-Size and Mount Point(drive letter) are the important attributes for Windows VM's.
-The rest of the attributes are ignored.
-Mount Point should be set to E.

-## os Component

-Used to configure OS level attributes like ntp service, installing required ruby gems, etc.
-The important attribute of OS component is OS type.
-OS Type Default Value: Windows 2012 R2.

 ## Other optional components